lenghuang/ATLA-AGT/gameTheory.md

 It's important to understand the above ideas about game theory, as well as their formal mathematical definitions before we move on to explore a particular way to reason about games: **Regret Minimization**.

-## Regret Minimization

-## Code a website where you can test the algorithm on different inputs

-## Case on form of elemental dominance, generalize to that